iantelli/Yasmina-Ian/docs/setup.md

 ![Working directory after installing dependencies and creating server.js, views folder and index.ejs.](https://github.com/iantelli/Yasmina-Ian/blob/gh-pages/assets/images/finalDirectory.png?raw=true)
 <br>
-*Working directory after installing dependencies and creating server.js, views folder and index.ejs.*
+:bulb: *This is what the working directory should look like after installing dependencies and creating server.js, views folder and index.ejs.*

 - - - -